VirgilSecurity/demo-firebase-ios/README.md

 ```
 functions:config:set virgil.appid="YOUR_APP_ID" virgil.apikeyid="YOUR_API_KEY_ID" virgil.apiprivatekey="YOUR_API_PRIVATE_KEY"
 ```
-* Run `firebase deploy --only functions`
+* Run `firebase deploy --only functions`.
-* Go to the VirgilHelper.swift and change variable jwtEndpoint to
+* Go to the VirgilHelper.swift and change variable jwtEndpoint to:
 ```
 https://YOUR_FUNCTION_URL.cloudfunctions.net/api/generate_jwt.
 ```